AdobeDocs/experience-manager-forms-cloud-service.en/help/working-with-adobe-sign.md

     * **[!UICONTROL Signer Email address]:** Specify email address of the signer.
 Signer receives to be signed documents/form on the specified email address.
 You can choose to use an email address provided in a form field, in Experience Manager user profile of the logged-in user, or manually enter an email address.
 It is a mandatory step.
 Ensure that the email address of the first signer or the only signer (if there is single signer) is not identical to [!DNL Adobe Sign] account used to configure AEM Cloud Services.

     * **[!UICONTROL Signer Authentication Method]:** Specify the method to authenticate a user before opening a form for signing.
-You can choose between phone, knowledge base, and social identity-based authentication.
+You can choose between phone, knowledge base, social identity-based authentication, and [Government ID](https://helpx.adobe.com/sign/using/adobesign-authentication-government-id.html).

    >[!NOTE]
    >